thiagolr/lightita/README.md

 LighTita
 ========

-### Homemade Christmas Lights

 The project is setup with two sets of three led strip rows.
-The sets can be controlled independently or simultaneously via Bluetooth.
+The sets can be controlled independently or simultaneously via Bluetooth using an Android application.

-### Software
+### Features

-FEATURES:
 - strip selection
 - lots of effects
 - effect parameters